P4ntruka/cloud-academy-dl/README.md

 ```sh
 cloud-academy-dl.py <url course> --cookie=file.txt
 ```
-The **<url course>** must be the full qualifier URL from the course, when you see all video list in the left side of player. the **--cookie** argument must be a text file with your cookies, for that, you must loggin on cloud academy and then make right click to inspect the website.
+The **url** must be the full qualifier from the course, when you see all video list in the left side of the player. the **--cookie** argument must be a text file with your cookies, for that, you must loggin on cloud academy and then make right click to inspect the website.
-In the Network tab look for any request to 'cloudacademy.com' and GET method, copy all **Request Header** and save it into a text file, e.g:
+In the Network tab look for any request to 'cloudacademy.com' with the GET method, copy all **Request Header** and save it into a text file, e.g:

 ```
 :authority: cloudacademy.com